azam-izm/dart-flutter-tutorials/Dart Questions & Answers.md

 Q1: What is the difference between .reduce and .fold in Dart?

-.reduce: Combines all elements of a non-empty collection into a single value using a function.
+ANS: .reduce: Combines all elements of a non-empty collection into a single value using a function.
 Throws an error if the collection is empty.
 Example: listName.reduce((a, b) => a + b) → calculates the sum.

 .fold: Similar to .reduce, but allows you to provide an initial value and works on empty collections.